jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

     * EC2
     * Elastic Load Balancing
     * Route 53
+### CloudFront Exam Tips
+* Edge Location: This is the location where content will be cached.
+This is separate to an AWS Region/AZ
+* Origin: This is the origin of all the files that the CDN will distribute.
+This can be either an S3 Bucket, an EC2 Instance, an Elastic Load Balancer or Route53
+* Distribution: This is the name given the CDN which consists of a collection of Edge Locations
+    * Web Distribution: Typically used for Websites
+    * RTMP: Used for Media Streaming
+* Edge locations are not just READ only, you cand write them too (Put and object on to them)
+* Objects are cached for the life of the TTL (Time To Live)
+* You can clear cached objects, but you will be charged

 ### CloudFront Limits
 * Up to 1000  vaults per region
 * Individual archives can be from 1 byte to 40 terabytes